 Interstates bring people into cities for work, travel and entertainment.
 They provide a system for goods to be shipped long distances, and they are a major component of local and national economies.
 However, the legacy of interstates in Indianapolis and around the country is complicated.

-Once plans were drawn, Indianapolis neighborhoods — primarily in places where Black and lower income residents lived — were in the path of Interstates 65 and 70 and bulldozed to the ground.
+Once plans were drawn, Indianapolis neighborhoods — primarily those in places where Black and lower income residents lived — were in the path of Interstates 65 and 70 and bulldozed to the ground.
 The demolition was aided in part by systems that for decades had encouraged segregation and inequality, such as redlining, a discriminatory practice instituted in 1933 with the formation of the Home Owners' Loan Corporation (HOLC) and banned in 1968 with the passage of the Fair Housing Act.
 It prevented people in neighborhoods shaded in red on a map indicating "hazardous" from being eligible for government-backed home mortgage loans.

 Paul Mullins, an anthropology professor at IUPUI who has written about the ways interstates destabilized Indianapolis neighborhoods, said the HOLC deflated property values and made those areas more attractive to urban planners who believed they were a "blank slate" to build upon and revitalize areas they perceived as blighted.